-- Review the Company's risk governance structure, risk assessment and risk management practices and guidelines, policies and procedures for risk assessment and risk management - Review and approve the Enterprise Risk Management (ERM) framework - Review the Company's risk appetite and strategy relating to key risks, including market risk, cyber security risk, product risk and reputational risk, as well as the guidelines, policies and processes for monitoring and mitigating such risks
+- Review the Company's risk governance structure, risk assessment and risk management practices and guidelines, policies and procedures for risk assessment and risk management. - Review and approve the Enterprise Risk Management (ERM) framework. - Review the Company's risk appetite and strategy relating to key risks, including market risk, cyber security risk, product risk and reputational risk, as well as the guidelines, policies and processes for monitoring and mitigating such risks.

 The Company's Audit & Risk Management Committee comprises Mr. Moiz Miyajiwala - Chairman, Mrs. Rukmani Devi and Mr. Rohit Khosla, Members.
+During the year under report, there was no change in the constitution of the Committee.
 Each member of the Committee has the relevant experience in the field of Finance, accounting and hoteliering, with the Chairman being a Chartered Accountant.
 During the year under review, the Committee met four times and the gap between any two meetings did not exceed 120 days.
 Necessary quorum was present for all the Meetings.
-The details of the Audit Committee as well as the number of meetings held and attendance there at during the year are as under:-
+The details of the Committee as well as the number of meetings held and attendance there at during the year are as under:-

 Sl.No.
-MEMBERS ATTENDANCE AT AUDIT COMMITTEE MEETINGS HELD ON 26.04.2021 30.07.2021 14.10.2021 28.01.2022 1 Mr. Moiz Miyajiwala (Chairman) (Non-Executive, Independent Director) √ √ √ √ 2 Mrs. Rukmani Devi (Non-Executive, Independent Director) √ √ ✓ ✓ 3 Mr. Rohit Khosla (Non-Executive, Non-Independent Director) √ ✓ √ ✓
+MEMBERS ATTENDANCE AT AUDIT & RISK MANAGEMENT COMMITTEE MEETINGS HELD ON 19.04.2022 20.07.2022 31.10.2022 25.01.2023 1 Mr. Moiz Miyajiwala (Chairman) (Non-Executive, Independent Director) ✓ √ √ ✓ 2 Mrs. Rukmani Devi (Non-Executive, Independent Director) √ √ √ ✓ 3 Mr. Rohit Khosla (Non-Executive,Non-Independent Director) √ √ ✓

 Committee invites such of the executives as it considers appropriate, representatives of the Statutory Auditors and Internal Auditors, to be present at its meetings.
-The Company Secretary acts as the Secretary to the Audit Committee.
+The Company Secretary acts as the Secretary to the Audit and Risk Management Committee.